 If you’re able to stay in Avila Beach for more than a weekend, I suggest considering a vacation rental.
 An Airbnb or something similar will allow you to cook for yourself and will also help with social distancing if you’re traveling there during the pandemic.

 Camping Near Avila Beach

 There are also campgrounds near Avila Hot Springs for a budget-friendly option.
-The Avila Campgrounds offer cabins and full RV hookups, however, no tent camping.
+The Avila Campgrounds is a KOA offering cabins and full RV hookups, however, no tent camping.

 I am a big proponent taking your time with travel and that is just what you can do in Avila Beach.
 I think that you’ll have the best time here by picking only a handful of things to do in Avila Beach and really relishing in them.
 This will allow you to relax and enjoy your trip without feeling rushed to check off all of the things!
 If you have more time, I recommend choosing one of the outdoor activities for the day and then spend the rest of your trip relaxing on the beach!